Anthony Ashley Cooper, 1st Earl of Shaftesbury: Flight from England and death, 1682–1683

-With his plots having proved unsuccessful, Shaftesbury determined to flee the country.
+With his plots having proved unsuccessful, Ashley-Cooper determined to flee the country.
 He landed at Brielle sometime between 20 and 26 November 1682, reached Rotterdam on 28 November, and finally, arrived in Amsterdam on 2 December 1682.

-Shaftesbury's health had deteriorated markedly during this voyage.
+Ashley-Cooper's health had deteriorated markedly during this voyage.
 In Amsterdam, he fell ill, and by the end of December, he found it difficult to keep down any food.
 He drew up a will on 17 January 1683.
 On 20 January, in a conversation with Robert Ferguson, who had accompanied him to Amsterdam, he professed himself an Arian.
 He died the next day, on 21 January 1683 at the residence of Abraham Kick, a Dutch merchant.

-According to the provisions of his will, Shaftesbury's body was shipped back to Dorset on 13 February 1683, and he was buried at Wimborne St Giles on 26 February 1683.
-Shaftesbury's son, Lord Ashley, succeeded him as Earl of Shaftesbury.
+According to the provisions of his will, Ashley-Cooper's body was shipped back to Dorset on 13 February 1683, and he was buried at Wimborne St Giles on 26 February 1683.
+Ashley-Cooper's son, Lord Ashley, succeeded him as Earl of Shaftesbury.

 Legacy

+John Locke drafted an epitaph for Ashley-Cooper, calling him "a vigorous and indefatigable champion for civil and ecclesiastical liberty."
+Although an early leader of the Whigs, "later generations disowned Shaftesbury," but they did uphold the principle he defended in Parliament's case for Exclusion, that "in the last resort the interests of the nation tak[e] precedence over those of the Crown."

 In North America, the Cooper River and the Ashley River which merge in Charleston, South Carolina are named in his honour.
 The Ashley was given its current name by explorer Robert Sandford.

-Shaftesbury has been portrayed on screen by Frederick Peisley in The First Churchills (1969), by Martin Freeman in Charles II: The Power and The Passion, and by Murray Melvin in England, My England (1995).
+In popular culture, Ashley-Cooper has been portrayed on screen by Frederick Peisley in The First Churchills (1969), by Martin Freeman in Charles II: The Power and The Passion, and by Murray Melvin in England, My England (1995).